The Best Choice in a Permanent Jewelry Welder™ for Beginners

 - Multiple Optic Options—in stock and ready to ship to you today!

 At $999 USD, the Zapp™ permanent jewelry welder provides a low-cost solution to start your permanent jewelry business!

 Unlike other low-cost permanent jewelry welders, the Zapp welder was designed specifically for permanent jewelry and is made in the USA.
-As a result, you can count on the Zapp to provide years of safe, reliable service.
-You'll never unintentionally shock you or your customers with an unsafe welder or one not intended to be used for permanent jewelry.
+You can count on the Zapp to provide years of safe, reliable service.
+You'll avoid unintentionally shocks!
 You'll never have to modify a stylus to avoid an unwanted electrical buzz or jolt.
-The Zapp is true permanent jewelry welder.

 US-based Customer Service and 3-Year Warranty

-If you ever need assistance, the Zapp is supported by Sunstone's US-based customer service team and sold with a 3-year manufacturer’s warranty.
-Just call or text for prompt, knowledgeable assistance.
+The Zapp is supported by Sunstone's US-based customer service team and sold with a 3-year manufacturer’s warranty.
 The Zapp also qualifies for Sunstone's VIP product protection service, the Sunstone Circle.

 A Feature Set You Need